 Making Tax Digital (MTD) is the name of the Government’s ambition to change the way in which we record financial data and report this information to HMRC.
 It requires taxpayers to keep digital records, instead of manual ones, and communicate with HMRC using a different reporting system to that which is currently in operation.

-Why Has It Been Introduced?
+Why Has Making Tax Digital Been Introduced?

 HMRC’s goal is to become one of the most digitally advanced tax administrations in the world in order to save time and money whilst better reflecting the digitised society we live in.